awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_tag-policies-create.md

 Before you can delete a policy, you must first detach it from all attached entities\.

+**Minimum permissions**
 To delete a tag policy, you must have permission to run the following action:
-+ `organizations:DeletePolicy`
+`organizations:DeletePolicy`

 **To delete a tag policy \(console\)**